via: Pexels / Alexander Suhorucov

 2. Other than money, what else have you gained from your current job?

-A great one to ask colleagues and acquaintances to find out how they really feel about work and life in general.
-Money isn't always what makes a job worthwhile.
-This would start a good conversation about work experiences.
-Connect by talking about your careers and values.
+Who To Ask It To: This is a great one to ask colleagues and acquaintances to find out how they really feel about work and life in general.
+Money isn't always what makes a job worthwhile, after all.
+This could start a good conversation about work experiences.

 3. If you could live anywhere, where would it be and why?

-No place is perfect, but everyone has an ideal location of where they'd rather live.
-Whether it's somewhere with warm sunny climates or snow frost on the windows every morning, personal questions like this can say something about a person.
-This subject also opens the door to talk about cultural differences in various places.
+Why It's Great: Everyone has an ideal location where they'd rather live.
+Whether it's somewhere with a warm, sunny climate or somewhere with snow falling on the windows every morning, personal questions like this can say something about a person.
+This subject also opens the door to talk about various places' cultural differences.

 4. Would you rather be hated or forgotten?

-We live in a time full of celebrities and the constant, always present social media.
+Why It's Great: We live in a time full of celebrities and the constant, ever-present social media.
 Imagine going through some of the experiences they have and having actual anti-fans.
-How important is it to someone to be remembered and immortalized?
-A good connection can be made with someone by sharing opinions and debating.
+How important is it for someone to be remembered and immortalized?
+This can be used as a fun conversation starter, and would-you-rather questions surely don’t disappoint!

 5. What small change could the world make to become a better place tomorrow?